jrbrayjr2006/bray-rabbitmq/README.md

 ## Overview

 This is a sample Java Spring based RabbitMQ messaging project.
-It is designed to test and demonstrate messaging using Spring Cloud Stream.
+It is designed to test and demonstrate implementing a message producer using Spring Cloud Stream.

 ## Configuration